-Usually the treatment relies on behavioral and lifestyle changes usually spurred by a collection of digital impetuses.
+Usually, the treatment relies on behavioral and lifestyle changes usually spurred by a collection of digital impetuses.
 While the initial application of such solutions started mainly with cognitive and psychological disorders, with expanding advent of technology now companies are targeting a wide variety of diseases including diabetes, heart failure, obesity, Alzheimer’s disease, dementia, asthma, substance abuse, ADHD, panic attacks, anxiety, depression, and several others.

-- Replacement Therapies: Digital solutions that can be used to treat a specific disease instead of a pharmaceutical product (essentially replacing the need for the pharmaceutical product)
+- Replacement Therapies: Digital solutions that can be used to treat a specific disease instead of a pharmaceutical product (essentially replacing the need for the pharmaceutical product).

-Big Health, a San Francisco based start-up recently launched Sleepio, a digital sleep improvement program featuring Cognitive Behavioral Therapy (CBT) techniques, to help overcome even long-term poor sleep.
+Big Health, a San Francisco-based start-up recently launched Sleepio, a digital sleep improvement program featuring Cognitive Behavioral Therapy (CBT) techniques, to help overcome even long-term poor sleep.
 Sleepio has been scientifically designed and clinically validated for improving sleep quality.
 The application is already accessible to over a million people through their insurers.

-Digital Thereapeutics is an evidence-based solution where clinical studies have been conducted to measure the safety and efficacy of the solution.
+Digital Therapeutics is an evidence-based solution where clinical studies have been conducted to measure the safety and efficacy of the solution.
 It allows clear data to make an informed selection of the right solution, overcoming the problem faced by patients in selecting the right solution.
 Moreover, the selection here is made by the physician and not the patient, adding a layer of right expertise during selection.

 With such rapid evolution in the area of Digital Therapeutics, the question lies around why is it better as compared to traditional medicine?
-There a numerous aspects making these treatments highly desirable including ease of access, lower cost, fewer side-effects, non-invasive nature, ease of monitoring and personalization.
+There are numerous aspects making these treatments highly desirable including ease of access, lower cost, fewer side effects, non-invasive nature, ease of monitoring, and personalization.
 It has to be created once and can be accessed by millions of patients with almost no incremental cost.

-No, Digital Therapeutics by design work only in certain situations, usually ones that are chronic in nature requiring a long-term treatment and where lifestyle changes, physical therapy, dose alteration, continuous monitoring, etc. have a considerable role.
+No, Digital Therapeutics by design work only in certain situations, usually ones that are chronic in nature requiring long-term treatment, and where lifestyle changes, physical therapy, dose alteration, continuous monitoring, etc. have a considerable role.
 For example, Digital Therapeutic might not be as effective in relieving acute pain in a joint or splitting headache that a migraine patient is having.
-But it can help with a structured posture and exercise program for relieving joint pain in the longer run, or a meditation program that can prevent migraine episodes over time.
+But it can help with a structured posture and exercise program for relieving joint pain in the long run or a meditation program that can prevent migraine episodes over time.

 As our understanding of various diseases evolves, digital solutions will start becoming more and more relevant in terms of either supplementing or complimenting current treatment.
 Moreover, wider development and adoption of digital solutions will also require maturity and evolution by the industry as a whole.
 Doctors and hospitals will have to evolve in understanding and prescribing these treatments, regulators will need to develop sophistication to evaluate digital solutions and insurers will have to learn to model reimbursement and risk-benefit ratio.

-While there is more work to be done to get Digital Therapeutics in the hands of every other patient, the future is not as distant as it may seem.
+While there is more work to be done to get digital therapeutics in the hands of every other patient, the future is not as distant as it may seem.